JaimeTorrealba/tres-fps-controls/README.md

 Just by that you're going to have a shooter controller.
 Move using WASD keys and using your mouse to point eyes.

 :::info
-All the examples can be found in: TODO.
+All the examples can be found in: [Examples](https://github.com/JaimeTorrealba/fps-controls/tree/main/playground/src/pages).
 :::
 :::info
 This package use [PointerLockControls](https://cientos.tresjs.org/guide/controls/pointer-lock-controls.html) from [cientos](https://cientos.tresjs.org/).